ppy/osu-wiki/news/2021-02-28-project-loved-february-2021.md

 10000 BPM, 2:15 | 7.06★, 7.06★\
 *description written by [-Kazu-](https://osu.ppy.sh/users/920861)*

-Ever since Socus' first time in the Loved section we wanted to put even more of their maps here so that everyone gets to know one of the best mappers in the Japanese scene, and not only we decided to bring *TWISTSTEP* but also one of his most popular maps, *Angel's Salad* by katagiri.
-Even though it's apparently "only" 177 BPM, this map falls more into the category of "high bpm tech" due to their constant 1/6 and 1/8 usage, which ends up becoming an incredibly bursty map that requires not just good reading skills to nail those tricky patterns, some really high SV notes and the barline gimmicks that are so popular as of late, but also an insane amount of stamina and speed to hit them since they just keep coming and coming, matching the absolute chaos this song is.
+Ever since Socus' first appearance in the Loved section, we've wanted to put even more of their maps here so that everyone gets to experience one of the best mappers in the Japanese scene.
+This time, not only have we decided to bring *TWISTSTEP* into the mix, but also one of his most popular maps, *Angel's Salad* by katagiri.
+Even though it's apparently "only" 177 BPM, this map falls more into the category of "high bpm tech" due to their constant 1/6 and 1/8 usage, which ends up becoming an incredibly bursty map that requires not only just good reading skills to nail those tricky patterns, really high SV notes and the barline gimmicks that are so popular as of late, but also an insane amount of stamina and speed to hit them since they just keep coming and coming, matching the absolute chaos this song is.

 [![](/wiki/shared/news/2021-02-28-project-loved-february-2021/taiko/4-possessed-by-the-blood-moon.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})